ivyldewitt/gc-go-projects/golang-log.md

 **Key Takeways & Points to Review**:

 * Structs allow us to combine multiple types into a single data type.
-* They are *not* objects/classes, but similiar in nature.
+* They are *not* objects/classes, but similar in nature.

 **Any Reflections?**: